 Neurodiversity

-Neurodiversity is not a medical diagnostic label.
-It is a term which encourages neurodevelopmental differences to be viewed and understood in a positive way.
+Neurodiversity is a term which encourages neurodevelopmental differences to be viewed and understood in a positive way.
+It is not a medical diagnostic label.

 It is estimated that around 1 in 7 people (more than 15% of the UK) have neurodevelopmental differences.
 These can affect the way that people learn and process information.